Crypto Times Logo Black

 Sumsub said it operates as a private company and complies with required disclosure rules.
 It added that relevant information is shared with authorities and business partners when needed.

-Regarding the breach, Samsung confirmed it but said it was limited to a support-related system and did not affect sensitive identity documents such as passports or biometric data.
+Regarding the breach, Sumsub confirmed it but said it was limited to a support-related system and did not affect sensitive identity documents such as passports or biometric data.
 The company described it as an isolated incident in its history.

 Broader context